 WHERE TO STAY IN BACALAR

-Bacalar has hundreds of accommodations to choose from so I have narrowed it down to a few of the best places to stay in Bacalar to suit the needs of luxury travelers and budget backpackers.
+There are hundreds of accommodations to choose from so I have narrowed it down to a few of the best places to stay in Bacalar to suit the needs of luxury travelers and budget backpackers.

 Luxury: Bacalar 777 Hotel Boutique

-Located just 15-minutes north of the town center, Bacalar 777 Hotel features its own private beach area, outdoor swimming pool, beautiful gardens, in-house restaurant and bar, shared lounge and a sun terrace.
+Located just 15 minutes north of the town center, Bacalar 777 Hotel features its own private beach area, outdoor swimming pool, beautiful gardens, in-house restaurant and bar, shared lounge, and a sun terrace.

 Mid Range: Hotel & Suites Oasis